 Query Engine

 Note: Unless necessary it’s advisable not to cancel the displayed system queries as it could lead to unexpected errors for users.

-If adding a data source doesn’t work as expected, you can open the Console to view log messages.
+If adding a data source doesn’t work as expected, you can open the Logs to view log messages.

-Open the console by clicking on Console in the menu, a panel will pop out from the bottom of the page.
+Open the logs by clicking on Logs icon in the menu, a panel will pop out from the bottom of the page.

-Note that the console only displays the last 1000 log entries.
+Note that only the last 1000 log entries are displayed.